onyxim/develop_templates/python/pycharm.md

 ```

 # disable formatter for some lines
-It's possible to ignore some lines with autoformat (including optimize imports) in pycharm.
+It's possible to ignore some lines with autoformat (exluding optimize imports) in pycharm.

 ## Enable formatter markers in comments
 Enable it in pycharm settings.
 Search for `Formatter control`.
 More info